hangy/qfusion-xcompile/README.md

 Along with automatically installing compilation dependencies and tools, the scripts also sets up an IRC buildbot, which will join server and channels of your choice.

+Compiled files are copied by the buildbot to ~www/bin by default.